bier-karsten/bier-karsten/README.md

 Bier-Karsten
 =============

-**Computer science student, coffee-consumer and beer-lover.**
+**👨🏻‍🎓Computer science, coffee-consumer and beer-lover.**

 ## about me
 ### I am currently working at [Weßels Medien](https://wesselsmedien.de/)

 I am a backend-developer and I am also designing different websites and webservices.
-I am running several small businesses providing online services, shops and blogs used by millions of users.
+I run several small businesses providing online services, shops and blogs used by millions of users.

 ----
 ### 🚧 my work